YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/kpop-generations.md

 <!--more-->

 For an objective approach in K-pop Generations, we should avoid using any criteria that we can not fix or draw a line.
 Some examples are: (a) the use of social media platforms; (b) fashion style; (c) dance choreography; and (d) music genre.
-Instead of using these, we can use the simplest of all, calendar year.
+Instead of using these, we can use the simplest of all: *calendar year*.

 ## How long is a generation?
 To define this, we have to ask these questions.